schachtelman/datascience-finalproject/README.md

 * Q15: Which countries produce the best beer?
 * Q16: What are the best/worst beers in Austria?
 * Q17: What are the most famous beer in Austria (by number of ratings)?

+#### Machine Learning

+We tried different regression models for our dataset.
+The results are not that good but this is expected due to the high variance of the ratings.
+The best result was achieved by the Random Forest Regressor.

+As a bonus task, we also implemented the "Beer Machine".
+It is a self-invented beer recommender system that is based on the correlation between the ratings of individual beers.
+Similar ratings from similar users lead to high recommendation scores.
+In the small GUI, the "Beer Machine" can be tested.